Where does all the material go?

 - Steel is sent to EMR at Blackburn

-Mixed Paper, Cardboard and Waxed Cartons – Palm Recycling
+Mixed Paper, Cardboard and Food and Drink Cartons – Palm Recycling

 Your paper, cardboard and waxed cartons is collected from our Church depot by Palm Recycling